ipl31/yaml-generator-for-hathitrust/field_guide.md

 - Quotation marks
 - Extra commas
-- Page numbers (except when asked for a page number (specifically when handling Roman numerals)).
+- Page numbers (except when *asked* for a page number, specifically when handling Roman numerals).
 Always input the FILE number.

 ## Output File

-- **What file to do you want to write this to?** designates the output file, in the same directory as the Python script.
+- **What file to do you want to write this to?
+(Include extension, e.g. meta.yml)** designates the output file, in the same directory as the Python script.
 If the file doesn't exist, it will be created.
 If it exists, this program will **overwrite** it, so exercise caution.
 It should end in .yml although the script will generate .txt/.xml/etc. but it will be formatted as YAML.
 Example input: meta.yml

 ## Information About Scanning